dhborus/Midcentury/Jot.md

 Important to work with notes and projects properly.

 --Big question-- which machine should be the main writing device?
-Which machine, in other words, is the most comfortable writing environment?
+Which machine, in other words, is the most comfortable writing environment?[@boris1986]

-- iMac seems slower than one would hope.[@aaron1977, p.55] but gives all kinds of real estate.
+- iMac seems slower than one would hope, but gives all kinds of real estate.
 That is nice for Atom, less so at the moment for Ulysses.

 - MacBook is getting on in years -- although with Zotero and Atom or Ulysses, not much asked of it.
 Still probably won't go on much longer when new OS comes around.
 (Of course, no need to upgrade)

 - Although the MacBook gives mobility, which is important just to get out of the house, it has a short battery life. iPad will work with Ulysses

 - division of tasks: iMac at home; laptop/iPad mobile makes sense.
-Ulysses and plain text perfectly suited for tasks.[@boris1986. p.
-55]
+Ulysses and plain text perfectly suited for tasks.

+\newpage